fitri/quickpython/README.md

 There's no fixed format for the code, it might been working code or might just been a placeholder for example purposes.

+The code in this list should only do one thing, one.

 ### One liner conditional
 ```python
 value_1 if condition else value_2